Special forces soldier in full combat gear at night with night vision goggles, representing the cumulative training load tactical athletes manage

 If the load is too high, recovery cannot keep up.

 The goal is to find the productive middle ground where stress is sufficient to drive adaptation, but not so high that it causes breakdown.
+Understanding what fatigue is and how it accumulates is essential to finding that balance.

 Acute vs Chronic Training Load